-I have been meaning for absolutly ages to take a look at a little bit of London Underground heritage at Bank Station, and total thanks to problems with the Jubilee Line, I happened to be at Bank today and going past the tunnel in question when I finally remembered to take a look (and had my camera with me).
+I have been meaning for absolutely ages to take a look at a little bit of London Underground heritage at Bank Station, and total thanks to problems with the Jubilee Line, I happened to be at Bank today and going past the tunnel in question when I finally remembered to take a look (and had my camera with me).

 I use Bank station so often, and keep forgetting to take a look at this – and as much of the station may be closed for a year from next month – some urgency had arisen in my quest.

-It was unexpectedly rediscovered some 90 years later during the extension of the DLR to Bank – and it was left in place in a new tunnel linking the station with the W&C line.
+It was unexpectedly rediscovered some 90 years later during the extension of the DLR to Bank station – and it was left in place in a new tunnel linking the station with the W&C line.
 There is a small plaque beside it to explain its significance, although I would be surprised if anyone notices in the morning rush hours frankly.

 A couple of close up images:

 Article last updated on May 10th, 2021 at 03:43 pm